 SPF Sunscreen Explained

 For those who are not very knowledgeable regarding the necessity or the purpose of sunscreens, here is the answer.
-Prolonged direct exposure to the sun almost always results in sunburns, i.e. reddening of the skin.
-Applying sunscreen to the exposed skin areas protects them from the sun's harmful UV rays, and also reduces the risk of skin cancer and other skin problems.
+Prolonged direct exposure to the sun always results in sunburns i.e. reddening of the skin.
+Applying sunscreen to the exposed skin areas protects them from sun's harmful UV rays, and also reduces the risk of skin cancer and other skin problems.

 Rather, the SPF numbers need to be multiplied by another factor, or in mathematical terms, a constant.
 What is that 'constant', you may ask.
 Well, that constant is nothing but the amount of time that it takes, for your skin to show signs of reddening or sunburn, when left uncovered and exposed directly to the sun.

 Well, you simply multiply the SPF level of the sunblock lotion with your individual constant.
 So, if 15 is your constant and you have an SPF 15 sunscreen lotion, then you have, 15 x 15 = 225.
 Those are the number of minutes for which the sunscreen lotion will continue to remain effective after you apply it.

 Now if your constant is 10 and his is 5, what it means is that the SPF 15 sunscreen will protect you for 150 minutes, whereas it will protect your partner for only 75 minutes!
 In this case, the only other option your partner has, is to reapply the sunscreen after an hour, or use one with a higher SPF level, such as an SPF 30.

-I hope that you are now clear in your mind, regarding the significance of SPF sunscreen numbers.
+Hope that you are now clear in your mind, regarding the significance of SPF sunscreen numbers.
 Remember, wearing sun protective clothing, in addition to applying sunblock lotion, is also important for ensuring proper protection from the sun's rays.